TRANSFORMING BASE SUBSTANCES INTO GOLD

 For Closed Cooling Circuits:

-Anti-Freeze: Mono ethylene glycol, Mono propylene glycol
+Mono ethylene glycol, Mono propylene glycol

 Chemicals Used In Sewage Treatment

 One of the main chemicals used is for control of Phosphorus.
 Keep in mind that Total Phosphorus can be either organic or inorganic, dissolved or in the form of suspended solids.
 Chemicals such as Ferric Chloride or Poly Aluminum Chloride are dosed to react with Inorganic Phosphorus and form precipitates.
 They are also coagulants so they will help lower suspended solids.
+Note that organic phosphorus can be more difficult to remove.

 In sewage treatment plants where the incoming water is low in alkalinity, chemicals such as NaHCO3 or Na2CO3 may be dosed to increase the alkalinity to neutralize the acids generated by septicity or nitrification.
+Sodium BiCarbonate is a buffer: it can react with acids as well as with bases.
+Nitrates are sometimes added if there is sulphate in the water to prevent the formation of smelly H2S gas.

 Ofcourse, it is know universally that sometimes the effluent from sewage treatment plants is disinfected using Sodium Hypochlorite.